bencwallace/Polymers.jl/README.md

 This implementation of the pivot algorithm is optimized in the following ways.

 * Lattice rotations are represented as `SparseArray` objects.
-Matrix multiplication by a sparse array can be performed in linear (rather than quadratic) time in the dimension and must be performed a linear (in the number of steps) number of times *per iteration*.
-In addition, sparse arrays require much less memory.
+Matrix multiplication by a sparse array can be performed in linear (rather than quadratic) time (in the dimension).
+The pivot algorithm performs linearly many (in the number of polymer steps) matrix multiplications *per iteration*.
+An additional advantage of sparse arrays is that they require far less memory.
-* The initial (un-pivoted) segment of a walk is converted to a `Set` object, which is a type of hash table, allowing for constant time lookups (as opposed to linear or, at best, logarithmic time for searching an array or list).
-Each iteration of the pivot algorithm requires a linear (in the number of steps) number of lookups to check for intersections.
+* Prior to pivoting, the initial (un-pivoted) segment of a walk is converted to a `Set` object, which is a type of hash table, allowing for constant time lookups (as opposed to linear or, at best, logarithmic time for searching an array or list).
+The conversion itself requires linear time but need only be performed once (per iteration), whereas a linear number of lookups is required.
+Thus, the speedup per iteration is from quadratic (or at least super-linear) to linear time.

 The following optimization would also be desirable.